 We have strived to maintain a small ecological footprint since we started cutting our puzzles on a peddle-power scroll saw in the mid 1980's.
 Here's our progress:

 We cut our puzzles from a maple-faced laminate with a recycled (wood by-product) core.
-It is laid up with a Soy Glue binder.
-This is less toxic to the user (and the environment) than other glues.
+It is laid up with a (user and environmentally friendly) Soy Glue binder.

 Backing boards for our puzzles are also made (using an eco-friendly Dry Press Process) from recycled wood byproducts.